iotaledger/identity.rs/bindings/wasm/docs/api-reference.md

 <a name="Signature+data"></a>

 ### signature.data ⇒ <code>Uint8Array</code>
-Returns the the signature data as a vec of bytes.
+Returns the signature data as a vec of bytes.

 **Kind**: instance property of [<code>Signature</code>](#Signature)
 <a name="SignatureOptions"></a>